 Zoom offers all its features across Windows, macOS, Linux, iOS, iPadOS, Android, Blackberry, and Zoom Rooms.

 Before you can start with Zoom, you need to sign up for an account.
 Zoom offers four different pricing tiers that cover both personal and business needs.
 Let’s check them out.

 Zoom Free: Perfect for personal meetings and short group meetings.
 With the free plan of Zoom, users can hold an unlimited number of meetings, but group meetings with multiple participants can only be 40 minutes long at most.

 Zoom Pro: Great for small teams.
-You can create personal meeting IDs for recurring Zoom meetings, record meeting in the cloud or on users’ devices.
-This tiers costs $14.99/month/host with a meeting duration limit of 24 hours.
+You can create personal meeting IDs for recurring Zoom meetings, record meetings in the cloud or on users’ devices.
+This tier costs $14.99/month/host with a meeting duration limit of 24 hours.

 Zoom Enterprise: Best-suited for businesses with 1,000 employees or more.
 This plan offers unlimited cloud storage for recordings, a dedicated customer success manager, and discounts on webinars and Zoom Rooms.
 It costs $19.99/month/host with a minimum of 100 hosts.
 The starting price of the Enterprise tiers is $1,999/month.

 Once you’ve selected the Zoom plan you’d like to start using, you can sign up and download Zoom onto your computer to start using it.
 For the sake of this guide, we’ll use the free plan.